huggingface/transformers/docs/source/en/tasks/semantic_segmentation.md

 #### Custom dataset

-You could also create and use your own dataset if prefer to train with the [run_semantic_segmentation.py](https://github.com/huggingface/transformers/blob/main/examples/pytorch/semantic-segmentation/run_semantic_segmentation.py) script instead of a notebook instance.
+You could also create and use your own dataset if you prefer to train with the [run_semantic_segmentation.py](https://github.com/huggingface/transformers/blob/main/examples/pytorch/semantic-segmentation/run_semantic_segmentation.py) script instead of a notebook instance.
 The script requires:

 1. a [`~datasets.DatasetDict`] with two [`~datasets.Image`] columns, "image" and "label"